StarArawn/kayak_ui/rfcs/widget-restructure-rfc-1.md

 ## Tl;DR

 1. Add `KayakContextRef` and update `Widget` methods - to interface with  `KayakContext` safely
-2. Add `WidgetConstructor` and `BaseProps` - to consistently generate widgets in macros
+2. Add `WidgetProps` trait and derive macro - to consistently define a widget's props
+2. Move the props into its own struct for functional widgets
 3. Generate Widget Context during `rsx` expansion - to interface with `KayakContext` and the widget safely

 ## Issues